tBawa88/job-tracker/README.md

 Multer is a popular middleware package for handling multipart/form-data in Node.js web applications.
 It is commonly used for handling file uploads.
 Multer simplifies the process of accepting and storing files submitted through HTTP requests by providing an easy-to-use API.
 It integrates seamlessly with Express.js and allows developers to define upload destinations, file size limits, and other configurations.

+What Multer does is, it adds a **file** or **files** object on the request object in an Express middlware.
+It also appends the req.body object with the text fields of the Form.
+We can directly send the raw formData object since multer MW will parse it for us.
+So multer middlware should the first layer of middlware in our update route handler.

 - create middleware/multerMiddleware.js
 - setup multer